sabnisshreyas91/Airbnb-Booking-Prediction/README.md

 The RDS will be used to store cleansed training data in order to perform the initial training of the best performing model.
 The trained model will be pickled and stored in the S3 instance and used for all future predictions.

+**3. Deploy model using Flask**:
+Write scripts to train the model using data stored in RDS, obtain user inputs to feed as model data inputs and display model output.